 Perceptions of heritage and taonga

-Just under half of respondents to the 2021 Life in Christchurch survey (47%) agreed that the city's heritage and taonga is accessible to all, slightly lower than in 2018 (49%).
-Around 40-42% of respondents agreed that our heritage and taonga is shared and celebrated, and includes, respects and celebrates the diversity of the city.
+Just under half of respondents to the 2021 Life in Christchurch survey (47%) agreed that the city's heritage and taonga are accessible to all, slightly lower than in 2018 (49%).
+Around 40% to 42% of respondents agreed that our heritage and taonga are shared and celebrated, and include, respect and celebrate the diversity of the city.
 Māori and MELAA (Middle Eastern, Latin American and African) respondents were amongst the least likely to agree with these statements (although the number of non-European ethnicity respondents is relatively low).

 Negative result